 Sow two or three seeds 2.5cm (1in) deep outdoors in late May or early June and cover with cloches, jars or plastic; leave in place for two weeks, or as long as possible, after germination.
 Thin the seedlings to leave the strongest one.

-If you don’t have the space to raise squash seedlings, you can also buy young plants from garden centres in spring and these usually can be planted outdoors straight away (check with the shop when you buy them).
+If you don’t have the space to raise squash seedlings, you can also buy young plants from garden centres in spring and these usually can be planted outdoors straight away.
+Check specific plant information.

-Two weeks before planting or sowing seed outdoors, make planting pockets 90cm (3ft) apart for bush plants of summer squashes and 1.5m (5ft) for trailing plants of summer squashes, 90cm (3ft) for courgettes or 1.2m (4ft) apart for marrows.
+Two weeks before planting or sowing seed outdoors, make planting pockets 90cm (3ft) apart for bush plants of summer squashes and 1.5m (5ft) for trailing plants of summer squashes.

 Do this by making a hole about a spade’s depth, width and height and fill with a mixture of compost or well-rotted manure and soil.
 Sprinkle a general fertiliser over the soil.
 Plant one plant on top of each planting pocket.